qwertie/ecsharp/lllpg/9-advanced-techniques.md

         List<Token> tokens = wrapr.Buffered().ToList();
         var parser = new YourParserClass(tokens);

-    See the [documentation of IndentTokenGenerator](http://ecsharp.net/doc/code/classLoyc_1_1Syntax_1_1Lexing_1_1IndentTokenGenerator.html) for more information; it documents specifically how I'd handle Python, for example.
+    See the [documentation of `IndentTokenGenerator`](http://ecsharp.net/doc/code/classLoyc_1_1Syntax_1_1Lexing_1_1IndentTokenGenerator.html) for more information; it documents specifically how I'd handle Python, for example.

-    If you're not using the standard `Token` type, you can use [IndentTokenGenerator<Tok>](http://ecsharp.net/doc/code/classLoyc_1_1Syntax_1_1Lexing_1_1IndentTokenGenerator_3_01Token_01_4.html) instead, you just have to implement its abstract methods.
+    If you're not using the standard `Token` type, you can use [`IndentTokenGenerator<Tok>`](http://ecsharp.net/doc/code/classLoyc_1_1Syntax_1_1Lexing_1_1IndentTokenGenerator_3_01Token_01_4.html) instead, you just have to implement its abstract methods.
 If you need to customize the generator's behavior, you can derive from either of these classes and override their virtual methods.

 Shortening your code with LeMP
 ------------------------------

 In LLLPG 1.3 I've finally completed a bunch of basic macro functionality so you can do a bunch of stuff that has nothing to do with parsing.
-See my new article "[Avoid Tedious Coding With LeMP](http://www.codeproject.com/Articles/995264/Avoid-tedious-coding-with-LeMP-Part)" to learn more.
+See my new article "[Avoid Tedious Coding With LeMP](http://ecsharp.net/lemp/avoid-tedium-with-LeMP.html)" to learn more.

 The new `unroll` and `replace` macros, in particular, are useful for eliminating some of the boilerplate from an LLLPG parser.
-You'll see these macros in action in the samples for LLLPG 1.3
+You'll see these macros in action in some of the [LLLPG samples](http://github.com/qwertie/LLLPG-Samples).

 The End
 -------

-I hope you enjoyed this article and that you'll use LLLPG for your parsing needs.
-I haven't earned a penny working on this; all I want is your feedback, and a job on the C# compiler team.
-As always, I'll be notified of, and will respond to, any comments posted on this article.
+I hope you enjoyed this article series and that you'll use LLLPG for your parsing needs.
+I haven't earned a penny working on this; all I want is your feedback, and a job on the C# compiler team (well, it's been 30 months...
+I'm still waiting for a call!)

+For the complete list of LLLPG articles & pages, visit the [home page](http://ecsharp.net/lllpg).
+To give feedback, post a comment [here](https://github.com/qwertie/ecsharp/issues/35) or an issue [here](https://github.com/qwertie/ecsharp/issues).